-- Ask your local library to buy local self-published photobook and photozines, we are sure you can give them some ideas.
+Ask your local library to buy local self-published photobooks and photozines, we are sure you can give them some ideas.

-- If you are in charge of a library, consider to purchase and support self-pulished photobooks and photozines on this special day and mark your book record with a special note to PhotoBookDay.
+If you are in charge of a library, consider purchasing and supporting self-pulished photobooks and photozines on this special day, and mark your book record with a special note to PhotoBookDay.

-- If you make or sell books, offer your customers discounts or some special goodies.
-If you run a bookshop a special 5% discount will make your clients happy.
+If you make or sell books, offer your customers discounts or some special goodies.
+If you run a bookshop a special 5% discount, or free shipping costs, will make your clients happy.
 Don’t forget to announce it with #PhotoBookDay on your usual social media channels.

-And please, tell us what you did for World PhotoBook Day 2016.
+Use the image of the 5th anniversary stamp with the profile of Anna Atkins with lots of her seaweed on her head, that you will find on this site, to add to your visuals.
+And please, tell us what you did for World PhotoBook Day 2017.
 We hope we all have fun this day with photobooks.

 Organise!
 Participate!
 Celebrate!
 The World Photobook Day has been set up as a collaboration between the organizers of Photobook Club Madrid and Matt Johnston.
 Celebrating the photobook, born in 1843.